BruceWind/StockSignalWatch/README.md

 After all, github actions will run this script in schedule.

-When the script believe you should **buy or sell**, it would send notification to telegram.
+When the script believe you should **buy or sell**, it sends notification to you in telegram.
 Like:
 <img width="757" alt="Screenshot 2024-07-22 at 12 03 58 PM" src="https://github.com/user-attachments/assets/81698389-99b9-4f58-ab8a-e8244afe0f04">